Man holding jaw in pain

 • Sepsis, a dangerous immune system response

-Our dentists use the latest in modern dentistry techniques to bring relief and restore your oral health.
-Treatment now can avoid losing the infected tooth and requiring a bridge or dental implant to replace it.
+Our dentists use the latest techniques in modern dentistry to bring relief and restore your oral health.
+Treatment now can help you avoid losing the infected tooth and keep you from needing a bridge or dental implant to replace it.

 Paying for Your Root Canal